-Why New Hires Fail (And How To Prevent Them)
+Why Do New Hires Fail And How To Prevent Them?

 Research from the Recruitment & Employment Confederation (REC) shows that UK firms are failing to hire the right person for 2 out of 5 jobs.
 The report, titled ‘Perfect match: Making the right hire and the cost of getting it wrong’, also revealed that a significant number of employers who admitted to making bad hires, didn’t realise these mistakes were costing their business money.